 1. Boosts Immune System

 A study published by the National Academy of Sciences says there is some indication that meditation can help build the immune system.

 Meditation appears to suppress damaging processes in the body while boosting cortisol levels, which helps the function of the immune system.
 This can help treat various inflammatory conditions, such as ulcerative colitis and irritable bowel syndrome.

 2. Controls Pain

+Since our physical perception of pain is directly linked to our minds, it can be raised when we’re under a lot of stress.
 Mindfulness meditation is a great way to control pain because it allows you to focus on breathing and how the body feels in the present moment.

 5. Improves Sleep